King’s Critical Care Centre

 No other UK hospital will provide the range of critical care seen at King’s.
 Linked to the Helipad, Theatres and Emergency Department, it will be the heart of our Critical Care Service which will support around 5,000 patients and 15,000 relatives each year.

-In contrast to the typically noisy, cramped and isolating critical care units that can be found across the UK, our new Critical Care Centre will offer natural light, uplifting artwork on the walls and home comforts to create a more natural, stimulating, less threatening space that will help thousands of people make a faster and better recovery.
+In contrast to the typically noisy, cramped and isolating critical care units that can be found across the UK, our new Critical Care Centre will offer natural light, uplifting artwork on the walls and home comforts.
+This will create a more natural, stimulating, less threatening space that will help thousands of people make a faster and better recovery.

-For our patients who have life threatening illnesses and injuries, the mental trauma that they suffer often hinders their recovery.
+For our patients who have life threatening illnesses and injuries, the psychological and emotional trauma that they suffer often hinders their recovery.
 This is deeply distressing for patients and their families.
-They can suffer from delirium, which can cause terrifying dreams and hallucinations, and this is made worse by a feeling of a helplessness in an often intimidating clinical environment.
+They can suffer from delirium, which can cause terrifying dreams and hallucinations, and this is made worse by a feeling of helplessness in a clinical environment that often feels very intimidating.